corpex/rubdian/README.md

 This will prevent the loss of your custom made changes after a rubdian upgrade.

+For a full explanation of every configuration parameter see *$RUBDIAN\_HOME/rubdian.yml.dist* for more details.

 ## Usage

 Usage: rubdian [options] subdcommand [options] [arg ... arg]